guillaumealgis/XcodeWarningsAsXcconfig/README.md

 CLANG_STATIC_ANALYZER_MODE_ON_ANALYZE_ACTION = // shallow | deep
 ```

-You can then pick which setting you want to enable or not for your specific needs.
+You can then pick the settings you want to enable or not for your specific needs.

 ### Clang Static Analyzer